 We participate in Britain’s good practice employers’ forum on sexual orientation, run by Stonewall, the charity that works for equality for lesbians, gay men and bisexuals.

-For three consecutive years we have been named among the top 100 employers in their Index, and our network group was highly commended in 2017.
+For four consecutive years we have been named among the top 100 employers in their Index and in 2018 we were named a top ten trans employer.

 The Diversity Champion programme provides us with access to a wide range of support and resources to ensure that we are an inclusive/supportive place to work, study and visit.